catalyticmaterials/cheat/README.md

-# High-Entropy Alloy Catalysis Simulations
+# High-Entropy Alloy Catalysis Simulation
 HEACS is a set of Python modules for modeling catalysis on high-entropy alloys.